 Yup – she’d go outside, light up a cigarette, and you can quickly see her mood change.
-She would even say, “I wish I could stop smoking, but this really helps me cope with my anxiety, it relaxes me”.
+She would even say, “I wish I could stop smoking, but this really helps me cope with my anxious feelings, it relaxes me”.

 Ironically, the truth is that the substances in a cigarette, such as tobacco, are stimulants.
 They increase your heart rate.
 Thus, increasing adrenaline and stress hormones.

-However, there is one clear benefit with smoking that does help you relax and reduce your anxiety and that’s the DEEP BREATHING a smoker does.
+However, there is one clear benefit of smoking that does help you relax and reduce your anxious feelings and that’s the DEEP BREATHING a smoker does.

 It’s probably one of the few times in the day that my friend just stopped whatever she was doing, sat back, and breathed deeply while smoking her cigarette.

-Of course, I’m not telling you to smoke, but I am telling you to take a 2-minute break in the day, any time you have some worry or anxiety, and take some deep breaths.
+Of course, I’m not telling you to smoke, but I am telling you to take a 2-minute break in the day, any time you have some worry or anxious feelings, and take some deep breaths.

-There is a simple breathing technique that can quickly help ease your anxiety in minutes.
+There is a simple breathing technique that can quickly help ease your anxious feelings in minutes.
 It’s called the 4-7-8 method.

 Sure, we all know how to breathe, but most of us are shallow breathers.

-And when you have anxiety or worry, your breathing becomes quicker and shallower, making things worse.
+And when you have anxious feelings or worry, your breathing becomes quicker and shallower, making things worse.

 And the first thing you want to do is learn how to breathe through your stomach.
 It’s called Belly Breathing.